E. H. Sutherland Elementary School

-- Read and comprehend a variety of literature and literary nonfiction texts.
+- Read a variety of literature focusing on the themes of Survival, and Identity.

 - Determine how a particular story’s or drama’s plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution.

-- Write compositions for a variety of purposes, with a focus on inform and explain
+- Write compositions of one and/or more paragraphs for a variety of purposes.

-- Use informational pieces as mentor text(s) to support the development of students’ informational writing
+- Use argument pieces to support the development of argumentative writing.

 - Use knowledge of language and its conventions when writing, speaking, reading, or listening.

-- Understand and practice safety in the lab.
+- Understanding and practicing safety in the lab

 - Conduct research projects